-dsdfamilies was set up in 2011 as a small on-line family-led resource.
+dsdfamilies was set up in 2011 as an online family-led resource.
 In October 2016, we applied for and received charity status (NGO) in England and Wales.
 In September 2018 we also became a Scottish charity (cross-border status).

-The aims of dsdfamilies set out in our constitution is to:
+The aims of dsdfamilies, as set out in our constitution is to:

 - Bring the experiences and voices of families, children and young people affected by Differences of Sex Development (DSD) into the development and delivery of best practice in care, research, policy, public discourse and professional training.